Skip to main content

 Observation

-I noticed from the openssl output that the modulus n was only 53 bits, which is far too small for secure RSA and suggested that trial division or a factoring database would yield p and q in milliseconds.
+The openssl output shows a modulus n of only 53 bits, which is nowhere near secure RSA.
+Trial division or a factoring database will produce p and q in milliseconds.

 Factor the modulus n to get the two prime factors p and q.
 Use Python, factordb, or an online factoring service.